-Dr Jessica Melbourne-Thomas - marine ecologist and ecosystem modeller
+Dr Jess Melbourne-Thomas - marine ecologist & ecosystem modeller

 I’m a Research Scientist with the Australian Antarctic Division and a Project Leader with the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC).
 My research uses mathematical models of marine ecosystems to understand how these systems function and how they might respond to climate change and other human activities.
 In particular, my team and I use ecosystem models to simulate different future scenarios and to help determine what’s driving change in particular components of the system.
 These results can then inform where and how we might best coordinate and invest in further research and monitoring.